JesseChildress/Sales_predictions/README.md

   -Use Machine Learning regression models (linear regression, decision trees, bagged trees, and random forests) to create predictions for item sales

   -Recommend the best regression model out of the ones I fit to the data

+It can be seen that:

+  -Grocery stores have the lowest sales, and Type 1 Supermarkets have the highest

+  -OUT027, a medium-size Type 3 Supermarket, has the highest sales

+  -OUT027 has item visilibity in it store closer to the mean than the other stores

+From the analysis, I recommend:

+  -Avoiding dominating visibility in the store with a few products

+  -Avoiding investing in Grocery Stores, because they have the lowest sales

+  -Doing further analysis on OUT027, a Type 3 Supermarket that significantly outperformed all the other stores in sales